 Invercargill and Bluff Transfer Stations

-- Hazardous materials are disposed of accordingly by the Council and any recycleable materials donated are sold at the privately-owned The Garage Recyling Shop.
+- Hazardous materials are disposed of by the Council and any donated items that can be recycled are sold at the privately-owned The Garage Recyling Shop.
 It is important to note that soil is not allowed in the green waste dumping area, and should be dumped with the general waste.

 Open every day except Christmas Day, New Year’s Day and Good Friday